Gastroesophageal reflux disease

 The following supplements may help with digestive health:

 Herbs are one way to strengthen and tone the body's systems.
 As with any therapy, you should work with your health care provider to diagnose your problem before starting treatment.
-You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+Herbs can interact with medications and/or other supplements, and may not be appropriate for people with certain medical conditions.
+Tell all of your medical providers about any supplements you are using or considering using before starting a regimen.
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
 Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
 Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of GERD symptoms based on their knowledge and experience.
 Before prescribing a remedy, homeopaths take into account your constitutional type to your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.